cfoust/cy/docs/src/groups-and-panes.md

 ## The node tree

-The combination of groups and panes in cy form a tree that is similar to a filesystem.
-For example, a `cy` session may end up with a structure that looks like this:
+A `cy` session may end up with a structure that looks like this:

 ```
 / (the root group, which has no name)